Heegu-sama/Homm3BG/README.md

 - [**TeXstudio**](https://www.texstudio.org/) (optional) to edit LaTeX files and rebuild the PDF file quickly
 - [**GIMP**](https://www.gimp.org/) (optional) to edit some images in `assets` directory - see below for details

-To build the document either run this in the command line:
+To build the document, either run this in the command line:

 ```bash
 pdflatex --shell-escape main.tex